SiLab-Bonn/pyBAR/branches/2.x.x/host/README.txt

 pyBAR - Bonn ATLAS Readout in Python and C++ https://silab-redmine.physik.uni-bonn.de/projects/pybar

-pyBAR is a versatile readout and test system for ATLAS FE-I4(A/B) pixel readout chip.
-It is uses the Basil framework to access the hardware. pyBAR FPGA firmware and host software supports USBpix and USBpix 3.0 as well as Single Chip Adapter Card, Burn-in Card (4-chip Adapter Card) and GPAC adapter card.
+pyBAR is a versatile readout and test system for the ATLAS FE-I4(A/B) pixel readout chip.
+It uses the Basil framework to access the hardware. pyBAR FPGA firmware and host software supports USBpix and USBpix 3.0 as well as Single Chip Adapter Card, Burn-in Card (4-chip Adapter Card) and GPAC adapter card.

 The features of the FPGA firmware in a nutshell: